 Do I need to eat well?Yes, think of your baby as a seed.
 You need to plant it in nutritious soil.
 The seed requires the right conditions to grow.
 If its parents were healthy then it’s likely it will be healthy.
 Thus it will grow well and you give it the best start to life.

 I need to lose some weight, what is your opinion on this for fertility?I prefer my patients who need to lose weight to focus on being healthy.
 For example, by drinking water and herbal tea to enjoying a nutritious and varied wholesome diet.
 Exercise regularly and being good to yourself helps too.
-They seem to fall pregnant more easily when they do this.
 Then continue to stay healthy throughout pregnancy and not gain too much weight.
-Start your treatment three months before you want to start trying for a baby.
+Pre-conception care begins three months before you want to start trying for a baby.

 Can I have acupuncture if I’m pregnant?Yes.
 It is completely safe to have Acupuncture when you are pregnant.
-Notably it can help prevent miscarriage, manage any pathological signs, symptoms or pains during your pregnancy.
 Ilana has years of experience in private practice with fertility and pregnancy patients.
 Please make sure that Ilana is aware that you are pregnant or are trying to conceive.
 For birth preparation and labour induction Acupuncture, the best time to start is usually at 36 weeks.
 Please ask Ilana if you are unsure when to start.
 For many women, pregnancy is a wonderful and cherished time.
 However, for some it can be draining, physically challenging and very uncomfortable.
 Pregnancy-related symptoms can dramatically affect the quality of life of a pregnant woman.
-Sometimes to the point of anxiety or depression.
-Because there are very few options available that are effective yet safe for both mum and baby.

 I am pregnant!
 How often should I have acupuncture?Congratulations, that is wonderful news!
-The frequency of treatment depends on your history and presentation.
+The frequency of Acupuncture depends on your history and presentation.
 For women who have a history of miscarriage, weekly Acupuncture is recommended with Chinese Herbal support.
 Women who have had previously healthy pregnancies may only need Acupuncture fortnightly for wellbeing, sickness prevention and relaxation.
-Acupuncture can reduce the risk of miscarriage.
-Also it can abate morning sickness, without taking drugs.
-Did you know Acupuncture can help with general health complaints in pregnancy?
+Did you know Acupuncture may help with general health complaints in pregnancy?
 Such as back & pelvis pain, fatigue, swelling to stress.
-Even in the last trimester, Acupuncture prepares you for a natural labour.
-It can help turn breech babies and even get labour going if you are overdue.
+Even in the last trimester, Acupuncture can support the body to prepare for a natural labour.
+It can help turn breech babies and can even get labour going if you are overdue.

 How does Acupuncture help?Acupuncture helps to reduce stress, regulate hormones, block pain receptors, improve blood flow and maintain homeostasis.